Cora Gooseberry

 Cora Gooseberry (also known as Queen Gooseberry and Lady Bungaree; c.
 1777 - 30 July 1852) was an Indigenous Australian woman and cultural knowledge keeper of the Murro-ore-dial clan of the Eora nation.
 In popular culture, she is often depicted smoking a pipe and wearing a scarf on her head.
 She received two breastplates, one of which was inscribed "Cora Gooseberry/ Freeman/ Bungaree / Queen of Sydney and Botany".
 It is held by the Mitchell Library.

 Early life

 Cora Gooseberry was born Caroo, her given Aboriginal Australian name, circa 1777.
-She was the daughter of Moorooboora (also known as Maroubra; circa 1758 to 1798), an important man of the Murro-ore-dial (Pathway Place) clan from what is now the Maroubra area of eastern Sydney.
+She was the daughter of Moorooboora (also known as Maroubra; circa 1758–1798), an important man of the Murro-ore-dial (Pathway Place) clan from what is now the Maroubra area of eastern Sydney, Australia.